wilsmith0929/academics/README.md

-/cs-314-group-7-project
+/cs-314-group-7-project/
-- /code/
+- code/
-    - /obj-files/ (Created by Makefile when compiling)
+    - obj-files/ (Created by Makefile when compiling, will not be present in the repository because of the .gitignore file)
         - All .o files (created by g++ compiler via Makefile)
     - interface.cpp
     - interface.h